Tashmoo Springs Pumping Station: History

 Between 1905 and 1931 the town expanded the capacity of the system, and introduced new technology to improve its reliability, building an addition onto the main station in 1907.
 The facility was converted from steam power to electricity in 1919, necessitating further alterations to the plant to accommodate new equipment.

-In 1932 a major hurricane breached the sandbar that separate Lake Tashmoo from the Atlantic Ocean.
+In 1932, a major hurricane breached the sandbar that separates Lake Tashmoo from the Atlantic Ocean.
 This increased the salinity of the water in the lake, and highlighted to the town the risks of the facility's location to its water supply.
 It consequently constructed a dike to isolate a portion of upper end of the lake from saltwater incursion.
-This dike was breached by a hurricane 1944, introducing salt water into the station's intake well.
+This dike was breached by a hurricane in 1944, introducing salt water into the station's intake well.
 Hurricane Carol in 1954 swamped the pumphouse, disabling the equipment.
 By this time the town had already begun seeking alternatives to the Tashmoo Spring supply, and a new well was able to supply the town during the outage.
 The town stopped using the Tashmoo Spring facility as its primary water supply in 1971.

 After that the facilities fell into decline.
 They were briefly revived in the 1980s by a private interest that sold Tashmoo Spring Bottled Water until 1999.
 The town has since then taken steps to restore the main pumping station's roof, and has placed a preservation restriction on the building.
 17 acre of land area, encompassing the surviving elements of the water works, were listed on the National Register of Historic Places in 2008.